semrush/intergalactic/website/docs2/components/widget-empty/widget-empty.md

 - A text message specifying what the user should do.
 - An additional button (recommended).

-@table-caption Something went wrong message examples
+Table: Something went wrong message examples

 | Large widget       | Medium widget               | Text    |
 | ------------------ | --------------------------- | ------- |